-Accepting any account and/or using UNK's computing resources shall constitute an agreement on behalf of the user to abide by these Guidelines.

-Access to computing resources at UNK is a privilege, not a right, and must be treated as such by all users.
-Failure to act in accordance with these guidelines and relevant local, state, and federal laws and regulations may result in denial of access to computing resources or other disciplinary action.
+Accepting any account and/or using UNK's IT resources shall constitute an agreement on behalf of the user to abide by these Guidelines.
+Access to IT resources at UNK is a privilege, not a right, and must be treated as such by all users.
+Failure to act in accordance with these guidelines and relevant local, state, and federal laws and regulations may result in denial of access to IT resources or other disciplinary action.

-Computing resources are to be used predominately for Universityrelated business.
+IT resources are to be used predominately for University-related business.
 However, personal use is permitted so long as it conforms with these Guidelines and does not interfere with University operations or an employee user's performance of duties as a University employee.